Marrekoo/ikob_fast/README.md

 ## Development

-For IKOB development first install IKOB following the manual installation outlined in the [#Installation-and-usage] section.
+For IKOB development first install IKOB following the manual installation outlined in the [Installation and usage](#installation-and-usage) section.
 This should provide a local, editable installation of IKOB.
 To verify all is setup well, you can run the IKOB test suite through `pytest`.